actinia-org/actinia-cloudevent-plugin/README.md

 # actinia-cloudevent-plugin

-This is an example plugin for [actinia-core](https://github.com/mundialis/actinia_core) which adds a "Hello World" endpoint to actinia-core.
+This is an plugin for [actinia-core](https://github.com/mundialis/actinia_core) which adds cloudevent endpoints to actinia-core.

 You can run actinia-cloudevent-plugin as an actinia-core plugin.